High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank our program manager at DOE's Office of Electricity (OE), Jose Benitez Torres, for many helpful discussions and valuable feedback over the numerous iterations of this work.
 We would also like to acknowledge Alex Nassif, Marcelo Elizondo, Alok Kumar Bharati, and Jason Fuller at PNNL, who have run power flow and contingency analysis of our model outputs and provided constructive feedback on our work.
-Finally, we would like to acknowledge DOE and PREPA staff, Jeffrey Hoffmann and Ezequiel Nieves Ayala in particular, who provided valuable data inputs to our model.
+Finally, we would like to acknowledge DOE and PREPA staff, respectively Jeffrey Hoffmann and Ezequiel Nieves Ayala in particular, who provided valuable data inputs to our model.
+The authors gratefully acknowledge Gurobi Optimization for providing a free academic license for their software, which was used in this work.